Anxiety can cause PVCs (premature ventricular contractions), especially if you have anxiety over PVCs.

 However, PVCs are rarely a significant issue or something that a cardiologist will worry about.

-What a cardiologist is more concerned with is any other symptoms such as shortness of breath, chest pain, undue fatigue, dizziness or fainting spells.
+Your doctor will be concerned with any other symptoms with the premature ventricular contractions such as shortness of breath, chest pain, undue fatigue, dizziness, nausea or fainting spells.

 Dr. Sayeed performs echocardiograms and stress tests at the Midtown Manhattan and Westchester offices at Columbia Doctors.
 He is also trained in cardiac CT imaging.